rffontenelle/python-docs-tx-translations/docs/bumping-release.rst

 Bumping python-newest to latest Python release
 ====================================================

+This document aims to list the steps required for updating version of the 'Python' project (slug 'python-newest) in python-doc organization in Transifex.

 1. Back up current translations:

     #.
 Run ``sh scripts/update.sh`` to set up the environment, if not done already;